nathanalderson/yang.vim/README.md

 Credit
 ======

 I didn't actually write any of the syntax highlighting.
-It was downloaded from from http://www.yang-central.org/twiki/pub/Main/YangTools/yang.vim.
+It was downloaded from http://www.yang-central.org/twiki/pub/Main/YangTools/yang.vim.

 If you notice a new version or have a change, let me know.